 In the end the Holocaust was unique because of all the meticulous planning, use of efficient technology and the fanatical death squads.

+Certainly, the Holocaust was tragic and the magnitude of this event is rather large; however, it is not that which makes it unprecedented; the amount of planning and the deliberateness of it all, the monstrosity, it what makes the Holocaust unique.
 Death on a mechanized scale was the base of the Holocaust.
 The plan was how to be rid of every single undesirable possible in order to make way for the new Thousand Year Reich.
 Undesirables have always been present in one form or another since the dawn of civilization and people do one of two things: they suck it up or they try to demonize and then destroy these undesirables, which is what Hitler envisioned.
 The thing that makes the Holocaust so different is the death camps.
 This was previously unheard of and for years, some people did not believe that such a thing could exist.
+At the end of the day, the Holocaust is similar to other genocides in principle and intent, but the methods used to carry out the killing are what made it the infamous event which we know today.

-18. The Jewish Holocaust was different and unparalleled than other genocides.
+The Jewish Holocaust was different and unparalleled than other genocides.

 Although the basis of the Holocaust is the same as other genocides (pre-existing hatred towards one race or culture of people), the way that it was carried out makes it different.
 This was the first genocide to be planned with such intricate details, as shown in the Wannsee conference, where several SS leaders worked to produce "an outline of the organizational, practical, and material requirements in respect to the final solution of the European Jewish question."